-- the identification, measurement, monitoring, reporting and mitigation of key financial and non-financial risks, including trends and emerging risks, affecting MCAN's strategy, capital, liquidity and financial position; - the management of MCAN's risk profile in alignment with the Board's approved risk appetite and strategic plan; - MCAN's risk culture and the effectiveness of MCAN's risk management practices; - the review, approval and ongoing monitoring of MCAN's internal capital adequacy assessment process; - MCAN's capacity to withstand and effectively respond to potential adverse events; - MCAN's compliance with key regulatory and legislative requirements; and - the performance of MCAN's Risk Management and Compliance functions.
+- the identification, measurement, monitoring, reporting and mitigation of emerging or key financial and non-financial risks, including operational and reputational risks, affecting MCAN's strategy, capital, liquidity and financial position; - MCAN's risk and compliance culture and the effectiveness of policies, procedures and risk management practices in place throughout the organization; - the review and approval of the Enterprise Risk Management Framework, Risk Appetite Framework and significant supporting policies; - the management of MCAN's risk profile in alignment with MCAN's Board approved risk appetite and strategic plan, including consideration of the potential risk impacts of any new business initiatives or changes to MCAN's strategy; - the review, approval and ongoing monitoring of the Internal Capital Adequacy Assessment Process; - the ongoing assessment of MCAN's capacity to withstand potential adverse events; - MCAN's compliance with key regulatory and legislative requirements; and - the mandates, resources, budgets and performance of MCAN's Risk Management and Compliance functions.

-At March 13, 2023, the ERM & Compliance Committee was comprised of:
+At March 15, 2024, the ERM & Compliance Committee was comprised of:

 - Bonnie Agostinho,

-- · Brian W. Chu,
+- Brian W. Chu,

-- John E. Coke.
+- John E. Coke,

-- Philip C. Gillin (Chair), and
+- · Philip C. Gillin (Chair), and

 - Gaelen J. Morphet.

-The ERM & Compliance Committee's role and responsibilities can be found on MCAN's website at https://mcanfinancial.com/investor-downloads.php.
+The ERM & Compliance Committee's role and responsibilities can be found on MCAN's website at https://mcanfinancial.com/wp-content/uploads/2023/12/ERM-and-Compliance-Committee-Mandate.pdf.